 The second step consists to prepare the ligand, by converting the SDF file 1s63\ligand.msdf to a PDBQT file readable by AutoDock Vina.
 As usual, we will use the mk\prepare\ligand.py Python script from Meeko (see installation instruction here: Software requirements) for this task.
 For your convenience, the molecule file 1s63\ligand.sdf is provided (see data directory).
 But you can obtain it directly from the PDB here: 1s63 (see Download instance Coordinates link for the 778 molecule.
-Since the ligand file does not include the hydrogen atoms, we are going to automatically add them.
+Since the ligand file does not include the hydrogen atoms, we are going to automatically add them and correct the protonation for a pH of 7.4.